moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 of the token and honour the API request according to the permissions defined in the `scope` claim.

+Currently, when we authorize any request in the HTTP APIs we lookup a token in a database and find the user that is associated with the token.
+We then look at the role that this user has for a given resource (for example Project, Group).
+After determining the role we enable `Declarative Policy` rules based on their role (for example an Owner also has `read_issue` and `read_repo` on a project).

+In this stage, we're going to look at the permissions that are encoded in the token itself and enable those `Declarative Policy` rules after validating that the provided token was issued from an authority that we trust.
+This allows us to encode permissions bound to a specific CI job session without a significant change to our authorization policies.
+The `Declarative Policy` checks require a specific user account as the subject of the decision.
+We will use the service account created in stage 2 as the subject of check.

 Example 1: Single Project

 Project